Digiman/ActuarialFactors1990Processor/Readme.md

 Utilites that uses to process data from PDF files:

 * [Tabula](http://tabula.technology/) - Tabula is a tool for liberating data tables locked inside PDF files.
-* [Anaconda](https://www.continuum.io/downloads) - data since toolbox uses Python to work with data.
-Contains a lot of libraries and packages to quick start.
 * [Visual Studio 2015](https://www.visualstudio.com/vs/) - IDE to develop .NET applicaion.
 * [Python Tools for Visual Studio](https://www.visualstudio.com/vs/python/) - Completely free Python support within Visual Studio.
 Add functionality to VS to work with Python and create project with this language.
+* [Python](https://www.python.org/) - python language runtime and main libraries.
+Better to install Anaconda.
+* [Anaconda](https://www.continuum.io/downloads) - data since toolbox uses Python to work with data.
+Contains a lot of libraries and packages to quick start.
+Include Puthon and many libraries.

-Application crated in Visual Studio contain two types of the projects: C# application to process data and Puthon scripts to work with CSV files with data extracted from PDF with with Tabula.
+Solution created in Visual Studio and has two types of the projects: C# application to process data and Python scripts to work with CSV files with data extracted from PDF with with Tabula.

 ## How to use this application